Javascript

 General Authoring Guidelines

-This document contains Think Company’s standards for writing JavaScript.
+This document contains Think Company’s standards for writing JavaScript and TypeScript.

 Table of Contents